ibm-watson-data-lab/serverless-swift-app/README.md

 ## Deployment

-For more information on how we support deploying to different environments and supporting 3rd party libraries in our functions refer to the [Deployment README](https://github.com/ibm-cds-labs/serverless-swift-app/tree/master/docs/deploy).
+For more information on how we support 3rd party libraries in our functions and deploy to different environments refer to the [Deployment README](https://github.com/ibm-cds-labs/serverless-swift-app/tree/master/docs/deploy).